Leadership

 Joey Peters

-Joey Peters is a reporter for Sahan Journal.
+Joey Peters is the politics and government reporter for Sahan Journal.
 He has been a journalist for 15 years.
 Before joining Sahan Journal, he worked for close to a decade in New Mexico, where his reporting prompted the resignation of the Albuquerque Public Schools superintendent and a successful public records lawsuit against the governor.
 His work has also appeared Reuters, Public Radio International, Columbia Journalism Review, City Pages, MinnPost and more.

 Katelyn Vue